nsrau/azure-docs.it-it/articles/sentinel/resources.md

 ---
-title: Risorse utili quando si lavora con Sentinel di Azure | Microsoft Docs
+title: Useful resources when working with Azure Sentinel| Microsoft Docs
-description: Questo documento fornisce un elenco di risorse utili quando si lavora con Sentinel di Azure.
+description: This document provides you with a list of useful resources when working with Azure Sentinel.
 services: sentinel
 documentationcenter: na
 author: rkarlin